 But don’t worry about your policy coverage.
 Assurity underwrites your policy, and they’ve been a leader in the insurance industry for over 130 years.

-Another downside is policies are not available in New York.
-If you live in any of the other 49 states in the U.S., you’ll have no trouble getting a quote and buying a policy.
+Another downside is policies are not available in New York or New Hampshire.
+If you live in any of the other 48 states in the U.S., you’ll have no trouble getting a quote and buying a policy.
 But residents of New York must look somewhere else for this type of coverage.

 Employers typically have short-term policies available for you to purchase at a reduced rate.
 Otherwise, your emergency fund can support you and your family financially until the long-term coverage kicks in.